HazarN/worldwise-react/README.md

 ## Initialization

 The project contains various amount of npm scripts; but to run both front-end and the back-end (json-server) in the same port number, an npm package called 'concurrently' is being used to start both of them.
-With `npm start` script, you can do this.
-This script firstly calls the `server.cjs` file which serves the builded static React scripts and the json-server with a proxy, and then runs the json-server on port 3001.
+With the `npm start` script, you can do this.
+This script firstly calls the `server.cjs` file which serves the built static React scripts and the json-server with a proxy, and then runs the json-server on port 3001.
 Since we're using a proxy, we can access the json-server on our port 3000 with the url of `/api`.

 If you are confused with proxies and server.cjs files, you can run the app in the developer mode as well, the two choises are explained down below :D